 A True Cinematic Experience

 But there’s plenty of good to be had from just about everywhere, none more so than the visuals.
 Hungarian-based production house Mithis has done a tremendous job of conveying the epic, cinematic and awe-inspiring feel of space combat like few games have done before.
-Seeing two or more ships taking turns blasting each other with high energy weapons is quite awesome, as are the ensuing explosions when one will inevitably give way to the onslaught and go nuclear.
-But everything else about the game is equally gorgeus, not just the combat, starting with the ship design and ending with the many planets and nebulae surrounding you.
+Seeing two or more ships taking turns blasting each other with high energy weapons is quite spectacular, as are their explosive outcomes when said ships lose their hit points.
+But every other visual facet of the game is impressive, starting with the ship design, and ending with the many planets and nebulae surrounding you.